OUIsolutions/Oui-Standards-Guides/README.md

 A repo to orientate how to build the universe
 These Repo its destinated to orientate the development of all OUI projects

+Advices:
+follow these hierarchy rules:
+if you are working on a a legacy codebase, follow that codebase rules (unless if you are porting to the new format)

 ### C Documentation
 | item                                                                                             | description                        |
 |--------------------------------------------------------------------------------------------------|------------------------------------|